Thomas Ford (politician): Illinois Mormon Expulsion

-In later correspondences, Governor Ford would defend his meek actions during the crisis, saying hated minorities are never safe from hostile majorities.
-He said, "Men engaged in unpopular projects expect more protection from the laws than the laws are able to furnish in the face of popular excitement."
+In later correspondences, Governor Ford would try to defend his meek actions during the crisis, saying hated minorities are never safe from hostile majorities.
+He claimed "Men engaged in unpopular projects expect more protection from the laws than the laws are able to furnish in the face of popular excitement."
 He believed that a politicized militia and court system, as well as weak powers granted him by state law, prevented him from doing more to stop the Illinois Mormon War.
 Writing in the third person, Ford declared "there was no way to punish {the guilty parties}, as former trials had shown, except by martial law; and this course was utterly illegal.
 The governor believed that he could not declare martial law for the punishment of citizens without admitting that free government had failed; and assuming despotism was necessary in its place."

 Death and legacy

 Ford initially moved back to the Hambaugh farm after his gubernatorial term ended, but soon moved to Peoria, Illinois.
 There, he wrote his magnum opus of early Illinois history, as well as attempted to care for his wife (who died of stomach cancer on October 12, 1850; aged 38) and young children, as well as his own tuberculosis.
 He died on November 3, 1850, about six weeks after joining the local Methodist Church.
-Because the career civil servant was destitute because he did not take bribes nor tolerate corruption, the local citizenry raised money to pay for his interment at Springdale Cemetery, Peoria, as well as fostered out his children among various neighbors.
+Because the career civil servant was destitute, the local citizenry raised money to pay for his interment at Springdale Cemetery, Peoria, as well as fostered out his children among various neighbors.

 Ford's A History of Illinois (Chicago, 1854), was published posthumously and relates the state history from its founding in 1818 until 1847.

 Ford County, Illinois is named for him.